 - After filing the FAFSA, check the eStudent web site to see if there are any FAFSA corrections (edits) you must get to the Federal processor by the May 15, the correction receipt deadline.

 Learn more about these Indiana State Grant programs:

 The following states allow their grants to be used outside the sponsoring state: Rhode Island and Vermont.
 Students should consult school counselors regarding application requirements.

 Saint Mary’s administers federal funds for three grant programs, listed below.
-Eligibility for these programs is determined analyzing data submitted through the FAFSA financial aid application.
+Eligibility for these programs is determined by analyzing data submitted through the FAFSA financial aid application.

 Federal Pell Grant